istraka/redhat-mw-cloud-quickstart/jboss-eap73-clustered-vmss-rhel8/README.md

      ![alt text](images/eap-session-rep.png)

    - Note that in the EAP Session Replication page of Load Balancer, the Private IP displayed is that of one of the VMSS instance.
-If you click on *Increment Counter* or *Refresh* button when the service of the VM corresponding to the Private IP displayed is down (can be due to various reasons like instance in stopped state or instance restarting), the Private IP displayed will change to that of another VMSS instance Private IP but the Session ID remains the same.
+If you click on *Increment Counter* or *Refresh* button when the service of the VMSS instance corresponding to the Private IP displayed is down (can be due to various reasons like instance in stopped state or instance restarting), the Private IP displayed will change to that of another VMSS instance Private IP but the Session ID remains the same.
 This validates that the Session was replicated.

      ![alt text](images/eap-ses-rep.png)

-2. Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VM using Virtual Network peering.
+2. Create a Jump VM in a different Virtual Network and access the Load Balancer and RHEL VMSS instance using Virtual Network peering.

    - [Create a Windows Virtual Machine](https://docs.microsoft.com/en-us/azure/virtual-machines/windows/quick-create-portal#create-virtual-machine) in Azure in the new Resource Group ideally in the same location as Resource Group you deployed the template.
 Provide the required details and you can leave other configurations as default.
 This will create the Jump VM in a new Virtual Network.

    - Now you can [Peer the Virtual Networks](https://docs.microsoft.com/en-us/azure/virtual-network/tutorial-connect-virtual-networks-portal#peer-virtual-networks) which are associated with the Load Balancer and the Jump VM.
 Once the Virtual Network peering is successful, both the VMs can communicate with each other.

-   - Once the Jump VM is successfully deployed, go to the VM details page and copy the Public IP.
+   - Now go to the VM details page and copy the Public IP.
 Log into the Jump VM using this Public IP.

    - To obtain the Private IP of a RHEL VMSS instance, go to the VMSS details page and under settings section select *Instances*.
 Select the instance from here and copy the Private IP address.
 Open a web browser inside the Jump VM, go to **http://<PRIVATE_IP_Address>:8080** and you should see the web page as follows.
 Use the same Private IP to login to the VMSS instance.